-IXL is a comprehensive online digital program providing students the ability to work on math, language, arts, social studies, and science skills aligned to the standards.
+IXL is a comprehensive online digital program providing students in various grades and schools, the ability to work on math, language arts, and social studies skills aligned to the standards.
 Students can use this program at school and at home.